dkozhemiakin/relay/README.md

 ## Known issues

-- I was unable to configure uuid serialization for kafka and i had to replace it with string.
-But i bet it's possible
+- I was unable to configure uuid serialization for kafka and I had to replace it with string.
+But I bet it's possible.
 - There were some difficulties with some data retrieving from cassandra: uuid and not mapped custom queries.
 That tricky code should be replaced with proper configuration.